quickwit-oss/quickwit/quickwit-metastore/README.md

 ## Testing quickwit-metastore

-To test SingleFileMetastore only, use the following command.
+To test FileBackedMetastore only, use the following command.

 ```
 $ cargo test